Find a product your buyers will love in 2022 (Revised).

 - What's sold well in the past.

 - What schools nearby are selling.

 - What you would buy yourself.

-Therefore, you’ll need to pick a product that will compel your community to want to support your group.
-People may be able to relate to your cause, but it’s the product that determines their decision to buy.
+Therefore, you'll need to pick a product that will compel your community to want to support your group.
+People may be able to relate to your cause, but the product determines their decision to buy.

 2. Effective Product Marketing

 Once you've selected your product, you must still consider how to market it.
 Let's say you've determined a strong demand for pies in your area.
 You can then plan your sale before Mother's Day or Thanksgiving.